Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Abstract

 \section{Abstract}

 We investigate the interplay between altermagnetic band structures and electronic correlations by focusing on the $d_{x^2-y^2}$ altermagnetic generalization of the Hatsugai-Kohmoto model.
-We find that with increasing interaction, a many-body Lifshitz transition takes place when doubly occupied regions disappear from the Fermi surface and each momentum state becomes fully spin polarized.
-The spin susceptibility is directly evaluated from the Kubo formula in terms of many-body occupation probabilities.
+We find that with increasing interaction, a many-body Lifshitz transition takes place when doubly occupied regions disappear from the Fermi surface and almost all momentum states become fully spin polarized.
+This is termed interaction enhanced altermagnet.
 We find that the dynamical susceptibility, which possesses only transverse non-zero components for small wavevectors, develops a gap proportional to the interaction strength, and displays a sharp peak at a frequency increasing with the interaction.
 Above the Lifshitz transition, this peak moves to the lower gap edge and becomes log-divergent.
 The signal intensity increases with the interaction up until the Lifshitz transition and saturates afterwards.
 The static susceptibility remains unaffected by the correlations and altermagnetism reduces the static transverse response.